Once you are logged into my.liquidweb.com, click on Domains in the left-hand column.

 Once everything looks correct, click the Create DNS Zone button.

 Find your desired domain and click on the + next to the domain name.
 This will allow you to edit DNS records for the selected domain.
-It’s important to note that “delegated” means that ns.liquidweb.com or ns.sourcedns.com (including ns1 for both; Liquid Web owns and operates both of these name servers) is controlling the selected site’s DNS settings.
+It’s important to note that “delegated” means that ns.liquidweb.com or ns.sourcedns.com (including ns1 for both; Liquid Web owns and operates both name servers) is controlling the selected site’s DNS settings.
 If a site is not delegated, the changes that you make will not have any effect on users around the world.

 The red space is where the site’s IP address should be located.
 On your screen, you would have numbers there in the form of a standard IP address, such as 127.0.0.1.
 If you need to update that IP, you can click on the Edit or Delete buttons.
 If you need to add an entirely new record, simply click on the Add New Record button instead.